 Got a question?

 You can!
-Make them earlier in the day you’re going to serve them to cut down on oven time and just reheat them in the oven at 150C for 20 minutes.
-You can also reheat leftovers in the oven in a foil-covered dish for 25 minutes at 180C, or in the microwave at 1-minute intervals, stirring in between.
+Make them earlier in the day you’re going to serve them to cut down on oven time and just reheat them in the oven at 300F/150C for 20 minutes.
+You can also reheat leftovers in the microwave at 1-minute intervals, stirring in between, or pop them into the air fryer at 400F/200C for 5 or so minutes.

 These potatoes make a brilliant side for so many things!
 They’re wonderful with any roast meat (herb-roasted chicken would be great), grilled meat (miso grilled chicken, sticky gochujang chicken or lamb koftas are lovely), salmon (try it with maple miso salmon) or with a big green salad.
-I also just love them by themselves with a big bowl of garlic aioli.
+I also just love them by themselves with a big bowl of garlic aioli or spicy gochujang aioli.

 Three things to serve with the potatoes